The Anatomy of an SEO 2 Web Directory of the Highest Quality

 Thus a directory entry has to include contact data right away.

 It means without requiring a click through to a third party site.

 Most directories to this day just let the people who submit their websites to determine the description of their own site.

 You actually get what the webmaster or website owner thinks about the website not necessarily what the site is really about as the description.

-Now let me show you some very good directories in the search industry niche and beyond I respect and consider “high quality”.
+Now let me show you some very good directory in the beyond search industry niche!

-Want to be among the companies and other SEO service providers to be featured on SEO 2.0?
+Want to be among the companies and other SEO service providers to be featured on SEO 2?
+Contact me.

 In case your company is already on my radar from past interactions your entry might get fast tracked.

 Who is already eligible to be included sooner or later?

 - Any company or consultant I have saved in my public bookmarks (check them on Diigo)